Some0ne3lse/lil-bits-final-version/lil-bits/README.md

 This is my final assignment for NTV second semester.

+When you run npm install you will get three errors.
+As I understand, this is a problem with next, not my code.

 It is mostly to test if we have learned the different subjects, so not everything is as it would be for a real website.
 It requires the orders-api that is included in the git repository to fully work.
 I've used chatGPT scarcely, I should have marked all the places that I did.